graphs4value/refinery/subprojects/docs/src/develop/contributing/ide-setup.md

 ## Eclipse

-1. See the [required tools](/develop/contributing#required-tools) for compiling Refinery about obtaining the required JDK version.
+1. See the [required tools](/develop/contributing#required-tools) for compiling Refinery on obtaining the required JDK version.

 2. Download and extract the [Eclipse IDE for Java and DSL Developers 2023-12](https://www.eclipse.org/downloads/packages/release/2023-12/r/eclipse-ide-java-and-dsl-developers) package.